COMNAP Antarctic Fellowships

 § its achievability within the time frame allotted;

 § the extent to which links have already been established with the proposed host institution;

-§ the extent to which it will strengthen the scientific research capacity of nations with smaller or less well-developed Antarctic research programmes;
+§ the extent to which it will strengthen the Antarctic science support capacity of the nations involved;

 Completion of Fellowship:

-At the end of each Fellowship, each candidate must provide a report to be published on the SCAR and/or COMNAP websites.
+At the end of each Fellowship, each candidate must provide a report to be published on the COMNAP website.
 Reports should cover the accomplishments and a budgetary report.
 These reports will be tabled and discussed at the COMNAP AGM.
-The SCAR and/or COMNAP Fellowship scheme should be acknowledged in any resulting publications.
+The COMNAP Fellowship scheme should be acknowledged in any resulting publications.

 The following were awarded COMNAP Fellowships.
 Their reports are also available below.

 2014-2015 Keith Soal "Characterisation of Ice Structure.pdf", (Full title: Characterisation of Ice-Structure and Fluid-Structure Interactions on Polar Vessels using Operational Modal Analysis), University of Stellenbosch, South Africa to Germany and Finland